Tornadoes of 2010: June 5–6 (United States and Canada)

-June 16–17
+June 16–18

+An EF4 tornado near Holmes, North Dakota.

+A destroyed farmstead in eastern Otter Tail County, Minnesota after a long-track EF4 tornado.

 An intense low pressure system developed across the northern Plains states and impacted the region on June 16–17.
 Eighty-two tornadoes touched down over the two days, primarily across North Dakota and Minnesota on June 17.
 Significant damage was reported west of Grand Forks, North Dakota, and in the Wadena, Minnesota, area, and a tornado emergency was issued for areas north of Wadena and again later for areas near Plummer, Minnesota, where significant damage was reported.
 Much of Wadena was destroyed by its tornado.
 Three people were killed; one in Almora, Minnesota, one in Mentor, Minnesota; and a third in Freeborn County, Minnesota.
-At least four of the tornadoes were rated EF4, the most violent tornadoes in a single event since February 5–6, 2008.
+Four of the tornadoes were rated EF4, the most violent tornadoes in a single event since February 5–6, 2008.
 This outbreak spawned a record 48 tornadoes in Minnesota on June 17, breaking the state's previous single-day record of 27 tornadoes set during the Mid-June 1992 tornado outbreak.